Skip to main content Skip to main navigation

 Visit Smart Meter Communications to see and download copies of customer communications in English, Spanish and Chinese.

 Yes.
-Our teams will come to your property to install your new meter regardless of your account status.
+Our field crew will come to your property to install your new smart meter regardless of your account status.
 Learn more about all the energy savings programs available to you.

 National Grid is required by the Home Energy Fair Practices Act (HEFPA) to make an attempt to collect your past due bill amount in person before service can be disconnected.
 We will attempt to resolve your account in person before your service is disconnected for nonpayment.
 If we are unable to speak with you at the door, or if an in-person attempt to resolve the account is not successful, service termination can be done remotely.